Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ## Configuring the error

 The error can be set to Standard arithmetic Deviation or Geometric Deviation.
 In the case of geometric deviation, the error is dimensionless, thus there is no possibility to select a unit.
 Otherwise, the user can select the unit either manually or from a column.
 The units of the error have to be consistent with the units of the corresponding measurement.
 So if the unit of the measurement come from a column, then the units of the error also have to come from a column.
+Also in both cases the measurement and the error should have the same dimension.
+When trying to load a sheet and the error and measurement unit come from a column, they are checked for consistency.
+If the data in the excel columns are of different dimensions, the data cannot be imported.

 When the unit is configured as a manual input, the user must first select the desired "Dimension" from the dropdown, and then the corresponding units to this dimension will become available in the "units" dropdown.

 ![Selecting Error Type](../assets/images/part-5/ImporterSelectingErrorType.png)

-When trying to load a sheet and the error and measurement unit come from a column, they are checked for consistency.
-If the data in the excel columns are of different dimensions, the data cannot be imported.

 ## The NaN indicator